Atlanta: Emergency services

+In 2025, Atlanta Public Safety Training Center opened a $118 million training center for police and firefighters.

 Education

 Tertiary education

-Due to more than 15 colleges and universities in Atlanta, it is considered one of the nation's largest hubs for higher education.
+With more than 15 colleges and universities, including three law schools and two medical schools, Atlanta is considered one of the nation's largest hubs for higher education.
+Three universities have earned the highest classification of "R1: Doctoral Universities – Very high research activity".

-The Georgia Institute of Technology is a prominent public research university in Midtown.
+The Georgia Institute of Technology, commonly referred to as Georgia Tech, is a prominent public research university in Midtown.
 It offers highly ranked degree programs in engineering, design, industrial management, the sciences, business, and architecture.

-Georgia State University is a major public research university in Downtown Atlanta; it is the largest in student population of the 29 public colleges and universities in the University System of Georgia and is a significant contributor to the revitalization of the city's central business district.
+Georgia State University is a major public research university based in Downtown Atlanta; it is the second largest in student population of the 26 public colleges and universities in the University System of Georgia and is a significant contributor to the revitalization of the city's central business district.

 Atlanta is home to nationally renowned private colleges and universities, most notably Emory University, a leading liberal arts and research institution that operates Emory Healthcare, the largest health care system in Georgia.
 The City of Atlanta annexed Emory into its territory effective January 1, 2018.

-The Atlanta University Center is also in the city; it is the oldest and largest contiguous consortium of historically black colleges in the nation, comprising Spelman College, Clark Atlanta University, Morehouse College, and Morehouse School of Medicine.
+The Atlanta University Center is also in the city; it is the nation's only contiguous consortium of historically black colleges, comprising Spelman College, Clark Atlanta University, Morehouse College, and Morehouse School of Medicine.
 Atlanta contains a campus of the Savannah College of Art and Design, a private art and design university that has proven to be a major factor in the recent growth of Atlanta's visual art community.
-Atlanta also boast American Bar Association accredited law schools: Atlanta's John Marshall Law School, Emory University School of Law, and Georgia State University College of Law.
+Atlanta also boasts American Bar Association accredited law schools: Atlanta's John Marshall Law School, Emory University School of Law, and Georgia State University College of Law.

+The University of Georgia's Terry College of Business operates a satellite campus in Atlanta's Buckhead district, a major financial center in the city.
+This location facilitates Executive and Professional MBA programs plus executive education offerings.
+The Buckhead campus also serves as a hub where Terry students, alumni, faculty, and staff can engage with the business community.

 The Atlanta Regional Council of Higher Education (ARCHE) is dedicated to strengthening synergy among 19 public and private colleges and universities in the Atlanta region.
 Participating Atlanta region colleges and universities partner on joint-degree programs, cross-registration, library services, and cultural events.

-The University of Georgia's Terry College of Business has a satellite campus in the Buckhead district of Atlanta, one of the main financial hubs for the city.
-This campus is primarily for Executive and Professional MBA programs as well as executive education programs.
-The campus also acts as a focal point and meeting place for Terry students, alumni, faculty, and staff to interact with the business community.